jedlimlx/supplemental-patches/README.md

 A: Probably not.

 Q: Can you support XXX mod? <br>
 A: All in due time.
 Alternatively, you could do it yourself.
-See the documentation for more details.
+See the [documentation](https://github.com/jedlimlx/supplemental-patches/wiki) for more details.

 Q: I found a bug. <br>
 A: Please report it to me first, do not bother the developers of Complementary Shaders / Euphoria Patches.

-Q: The shaders I added aren't showing.
+Q: The shaders I added aren't showing. <br>
 A: Try reloading the shaderpack, after ensuring that the resource-pack is loaded.

-Q: Does this work with Optifine?
+Q: Does this work with Optifine? <br>
 A: No. This only works with Oculus / Iris.

+Q: Can I include this my modpack? <br>
+A: Yes, go ahead.

 ## Gallery